kanchukaitis/paleoCAMP/README.md

 This repository holds notebooks and related files associated with data analysis tutorials for the Paleoclimate Training in Climate Archives, Models, and Proxies summer school [paleoCAMP](https://paleoclimate.camp/).

+At paleoCAMP we use Google Colaboratory (or "Colab") for our tutorials and analytical exercises.
+Colab is a free, cloud-based platform from Google that allows you to write and run Python code directly in your web browser.
+This means that no installation or setup is required, which minimizes challenges associated with these across different hardware and operating system.
+Colab is built on the [Jupyter Notebook](https://jupyter.org/) format, which allows code, explanatory text, images, and results to be combined in a single and easily shareable document.
+Working in Colab means that every one of us at paleoCAMP is using an identical computing environment.
+We will share Notebooks and the associated data with you via Google Drive.

 ## Introduction to Python for paleoCAMP

 This repository has two Jupyter notebooks that provide an overview of how Python works that can provide a good introduction before you arrive in Mammoth Lakes.
 The two notebooks are: